-Not all saw cuts made on a high end table saw are vertical there is a bevel function that allows cuts to be made at an angle.
-Just set the bevel angle (The bevel angle should be calibrated to give the correct angle) and the fence measurement and ensure that the blade height is correct then cut using a push stick.
+Not all saw cuts made on a high end table saw are vertical.
+There is a bevel function that allows cuts to be made at an angle.
+Just set the bevel angle (The bevel angle should be calibrated to give the correct angle).
+The fence measurement and ensure that the blade height is correct then cut using a push stick.

 Cutting thick wood

-If the wood being cut is in excess of 2” it is recommended to make several shallow passes and increase the cut height on the blade in small steps.
+If the wood being cut is in excess of 2” it is recommended to make several shallow passes.
+Increase the cut height on the blade in small steps.